input-output-hk/cardano-docs.iohk.io/_docs/cardano/2017-01-07-addresses.md

 Here is an example of a valid address:

-	1EWYSJnvgnSUmp8Gi4mADvU2zkJgVAA7McgFRXiqwDBs8
+	1fsAhhf4E1LQDB8agSds8teuD4E7U8JsRESngEX52kinBhi

-It can be decoded into the following byte string (with spaces separating type, hash and checksum):
+It can be decoded into the byte string like this one (with spaces separating type, hash and checksum):

 	00 C8B9519459F5D4E42B002EF06AE94DC9C0A5B87E52D0D0375FD83ECE C52CEB43